systemslab/popper-paper/paper/paper.md

 to space constraints, we only show the variability profile for one machine but results for all the other machines are available in this paper's repository.
-Since we are interested in "pinning" a particular kernel version[^notreally], a natural option is to use a virtual machine to package the experiment.
-Vagrant [@hashicorp_vagrant_2016] is a higher-level wrapper around virtualization software that provides the framework and configuration format (Ruby language scripts) to create and manage complete portable development environments.
+Since we are interested in "pinning" a particular kernel version, a natural option is to use a virtual machine to package the experiment.
+Vagrant is a higher-level wrapper around virtualization software that provides the framework and configuration format (Ruby language scripts) to create and manage complete portable development environments.

 The experiment folder contains all necessary files to easily invoke it and generate figures.
 A bash `run.sh` script installs Vagrant if it is